Renters Rights Bill – What is says, and what it means

 Ok so, not surprise there.
 The end of S21s has long been the headline of the bill, and it’s clear to understand why.
 Labelled as the banning of “no fault evictions”, it’s easy to imagine the spirits of renters being stirred!

 S21 has long been seen as the most efficient way to end a tenancy that is not in a fixed term.
-In practise, an overwhelming majority of S21 evictions are in fact not “no fault” and instead are used by Landlords in the event of problem tenant who missed rental payments or caused destruction of property.
+In practice, an overwhelming majority of S21 evictions are in fact not “no fault” and instead are used by Landlords in the event of problem tenant who missed rental payments or caused destruction of property.
 Both of which are grounds for a Section 8 notice, and eviction via the courts, but which takes far longer than the two months’ notice needed in serving an S21.
 It could be rightly argued that problem tenants have benefited from how painful and long the S8 process is seen to be, instead being released from the tenancy under a section 21, with no penalty.

 Fundamentally this change should not shake up the sector to any great degree in the longer term.
 Landlords who have reasonable grounds to evict a tenant, including rent arears, destruction of property, and changing the use of the property (such as moving in yourself, or selling) will still be able to do so by use of a Section 8.
 The biggest question here has always been, and remains, how the courts will handle the increased number of S8s.
 The Conservatives previously conceded that the court system would equally need to be reformed before the banning of S21s, but there so far seems to be no similar statements from Labour.